indiana-university/rivet-docs/README.md

 brew install node
 ```

-`gulp` is specified as a dependency of this project and will be installed later, or you can install it globally with npm:
+Gulp is specified as a dependency of this project and will be installed later, or you can install it globally with npm:
 ```
 npm install -g gulp
 ```